 Montana State University’s Master of Science in Clinical Rehabilitation and Mental Health Counseling is accredited by CACREP, NCRE, and NWCCU.
-The program’s curriculum includes both online and physical education to create exemplary counselors.
-The coursework is quite rigorous with increased flexibility as it offers both evening and classes for greater convenience.
+The program’s curriculum includes online and physical education to create exemplary counselors.
+The coursework is rigorous with increased flexibility as it offers both evening and daytime classes for greater convenience.
 The program is highly recognized nationally for its high-quality academic standards, making it one of the leading counseling programs in the country.

-Bellevue University helps students build a career in healthcare, human services, and nursing through its CACREP accredited Master of Science in Clinical Counseling.
+Bellevue University helps students build a career in healthcare, human services, and nursing through its CACREP-accredited Master of Science in Clinical Counseling.
 The program prepares students to take the national licensing examination upon graduating.
 In addition to the classroom coursework, the students must complete 600 hours of clinical internship before graduation.

 What Educational and Financial Assistance Do the Top CACREP-Accredited Programs Offer for Students in Need?

 The cost of higher education is rapidly increasing, preventing several aspiring counselors from pursuing graduate degrees.
-To help students enroll in the counseling degree programs, most CACREP-accredited programs offer financial assistance to low-income students or those incapable of financing their degrees.
+To help students enroll in counseling degree programs, most CACREP-accredited programs offer financial assistance to low-income students or those incapable of financing their degrees.
 Financial aid is mainly through scholarships.
 The motive of the scholarship programs is to make master’s degrees and doctoral degrees more affordable.

 The scholarship programs come from various.
 To get the scholarships, one must meet specific eligibility requirements.
 Most schools have set a minimum GPA to help needy students with outstanding academic performance get financial aid.
 Other requirements include proof of financial need and enrollment in an accredited pre-licensure program.
-Are you seeking to pursue a CACREP-accredited program but incapable due to financial constraints?
+Are you seeking to pursue a CACREP-accredited program but are incapable due to financial constraints?
 Here are some of the scholarship opportunities for students in need:

-- Kelsey P. Dresser Memorial Scholarship: The scholarship program is awarded by USC Rossier School of Education in memory of Kelsey Dresser, a student in the MFT program who dies in a car accident in 2015.
+- Kelsey P. Dresser Memorial Scholarship: The scholarship program is awarded by USC Rossier School of Education in memory of Kelsey Dresser, a student in the MFT program who died in a car accident in 2015.
 The scholarship is offered to promising first-year MFT students.
 The student is eligible for a maximum of $15,000.
 The application requirements include a personal statement and official transcript as proof of financial need and academic capability.